worldcoin/hubble-commander/README.md

 ### PostgreSQL

-You can either install the PostgreSQL locally or use docker for that:
+You can either install the PostgreSQL locally or use Docker for that:
 ```bash
 docker run --name postgres -p 5432:5432 -e POSTGRES_USER=hubble -e POSTGRES_PASSWORD=root -d postgres
 ```